 Be nice.
 Or else.

-Subtraction.com, Principal Designer at Adobe Joined over 5 years ago via an invitation from Jung P.
+Subtraction.com, Principal Designer at Adobe Joined almost 6 years ago via an invitation from Jung P.

 @John P. You raise a very good point.
 It's clear that one of the legitimate frustrations that designers have long experienced is that a lot of people seem to think that what we do is easy and that they can do it too.
 In a professional environment that can be quite destructive; I've seen it.
 Meanwhile, few people assume that they can do the work that engineers do.